-The Healthier Swap: "Sauté fresh green beans in some olive oil or, my favorite, pastured schmaltz and high-quality salt like Himalayan pink salt," recommends Klein.
+The Healthier Swap: "Sauté fresh green beans in some olive oil or, my favorite, pastured schmaltz and high-quality salt like Himalayan pink salt," Klein recommends.

-"Cranberries are high in antioxidants, but this traditional dish is loaded with added sugar, and the canned version is chock-full of high-fructose corn syrup negating the fruit's health potential," points out Klein.
+"Cranberries are high in antioxidants, but this traditional dish is loaded with added sugar, and the canned version is chock-full of high-fructose corn syrup that negates the fruit's health potential," Klein points out.